play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 versions should continue to work.
 However, users should be notified when they depend on a retracted version (either directly or indirectly).
 It should also be difficult to unintentionally upgrade to a retracted version.

 This guide walks you through how to use module retractions.
-In the guide you will create two packages:
+In the guide you will create two modules:

 * `{% raw %}{{{.PROVERB}}}{% endraw %}` (part of a module at the same path) that provides various different wise proverbs.
 You will publish a number of versions of this module.